bakgaard/Stories/FirstEncounter.md

 The concern was all over Wolashni's face, but as he looked to the Second Lieutenant there was none to see.

 "Correct on both statements, Sergeant" she began.
-"Let's say, again, you captured this new lifeforms, they had just started to fly away before you disabled their engine, and you *don't* want to rip their ship apart.
+"Let's say, again, you found this new lifeforms, they had just started to fly away before you disabled their engine, and you *don't* want to rip their ship apart.
 What options does that leave you with?"
 She was now all the way up at the window to inspect the situation more closely.